March 23. Today's Birthdays

 Born in Guryev region now Atyrau, he graduated from the Alma-Ata Energy Institute.

-Gabit Tazhimutatov (1972) – Chairman of the Board of Nursultan Nazarbayev International Airport.
+Gabit Tazhimutatov (1972) – Chairman of the Board of Nurultan Nazarbayev International Airport.

-He graduated from the Moscow State Technical Civil Aviation University, Al-Farabi Kazakh State National University, holds a master’s degree in business administration from the European University Business School (EU)/International Business School (IBS Astana), diploma from the European University.
+He graduated from the Moscow State Technical Civil Aviation University, Al-Farabi Kazakh State National University, European University Business School (EU)/International Business School (IBS Astana), has a master’s degree in business administration.

 Born in Almaty region, he graduated from the Academy of Banking, Academy of Economics and Statistics, Turan University.